 Activities conducted by the VCC can be ‘site based’ as well as external (eg: on a training area or in a public location).
 For activities beyond the unit, our Duty of Care extends to cover travel to and from the external location (unless personnel make their own way to and from that location) as well as activities undertaken at there, even if these are managed by a third party.
 Where a third party delivers training or activities to our cadets we undertake due diligence checks in advance to make sure their staff are DBS cleared, have suitable qualifications, and that the provider has adequate insurance, risk assessments and emergency action plans in place.
 Where we use adventurous training providers these will always be licensed by the AALA scheme.

 HM Government defines ‘safeguarding children’ as “The process of protecting children from abuse or neglect, preventing impairment of their health and development, and ensuring they are growing up in circumstances consistent with the provision of safe and effective care that enables children to have optimum life chances and enter adulthood successfully.”
 This can range from making sure adult volunteers are using appropriate language around cadets all the way through to being a trusted person that a cadet feels they can come and speak to if something is wrong.
 Indeed, we find that many safeguarding incidents involving cadets happen outside the VCC but we are often the people they come and talk to – it’s really important they see us as a safe space.

 As an absolute minimum, all Cadet Force Adult Volunteers (CFAVs) are subject to the mandatory disclosure checks that all adults volunteering with children must undergo.
 That ensures there’s nothing about that person that would cause us concern or indicate unsuitability to volunteer with a children’s organisation.
-They then undergo induction training which includes a sizeable element about safeguarding and the behaviour we expect from them.
+They then undergo induction training which includes safeguarding and the conduct we expect.